What is Total Knee Replacement?

 - Implants.
 Perfectly sized implants are placed and cemented over precisely cut knee bones.

 The incision is carefully closed to prevent infection and ensure proper healing.
 Total procedure time is usually 1 ½ – 2 hours.
 The patient is brought to a private hospital room after the procedure.
 Physical therapy is started the day of surgery after the patient is comfortable and relaxed in their room.
 Total recovery time is usually 6 months or less.

 Arthritis is a chronic condition that destroys knee bone and cartilage.
 A total knee replacement may be recommended to treat severe osteoarthritis, rheumatoid arthritis, and post-traumatic arthritis that does not respond to nonsurgical treatment.
 Symptoms that patients should be aware of are:

 An early knee arthritis diagnosis reduces the chances of the condition becoming worse and requiring surgery.
-Patients who experience symptoms are encouraged to make an appointment with an Orthopaedic Institute of Central Jersey (OIO) Board-Certified and Fellowship Trained knee specialists Dr. John Tozzi, Dr. Gregory Roehrig
+Patients who experience symptoms are encouraged to make an appointment with an Orthopaedic Institute of Central Jersey (OICJ) Board-Certified and Fellowship Trained knee specialists Dr. John Tozzi, Dr. Gregory Roehrig